In this tutorial, we are going to show you how to scrape restaurant information in Google Maps.

 To follow through, you may want to use this URL in the tutorial:

-We will scrape the details including the restaurant name, rating, category, location, description, and hours.
+We will scrape the data such as the restaurant name, rating, category, location, description, and hours from details page with Octoparse.

 This tutorial will also cover: